mliebelt/pgn-viewer/plan.md

   * Adjust what you want to adjust.

 See the default `pgnvjs.css` with the themes `blue` and `green` and the example `sample.html`.

+###### Comments (/)

+For comments, the following is needed:

+* Comment entry field.
+Text line or text editor.
+* How to do comments before?
+There are different possibilities to do that, like switching from end comment to begin comment and vice versae.
+* Different possibilities:
+  * Comments are created all the time (before and after)
+  * Then the position of the comments is known
+* Add additional example for comment that shows
+  * main line with all kind of comments
+  * variations with comments
+  * combinations of main line comments and variation comments

+#### Generate from PGN including comments and variations (/)

+* Decide the structure of all moves (div, span, IDs, classes, hierarchy).
+* Use the linked moves in generation.
+* Allow different styling by CSS only (for the `<div class="moves">...</div>`)
+* Provide examples for
+  * main line in one column
+  * main line in one paragraph
+  * variations inlined
+  * variations separated by paragraphs
+  * different styling for them

+#### Allow multiple comments (/)

+* This is at least needed for combining normal comments with diagram comments.
+They often go together, and at the moment, only one of the 2 can be used.
+* Decide if a diagram comment is allowed before the move (does not make sense for me).
+* Decision: don't use a comment for diagrams, so no need for multiple comments

 #### Define useful API for pgnView (/)